 Dr Darren Green’s daily schedule is enough to make anyone’s head spin.
 This Matie alumnus is a husband, father, medical doctor, singer, inspirational speaker, facilitator and media personality who believes that all of us should do more of what makes us truly happy.

-Darren says his life is saturated by experiences as a father, corporate speaker and facilitator, media personality on various platforms.
+Darren says his life is saturated by experiences as a father, corporate speaker and facilitator, and media personality on various platforms.
 The latter include television (as resident health and wellness expert on SABC 3’s Expresso Show) and radio (dishing out a weekly dose of medical advice on Heart104.9 FM and in his medical slot on 567 Cape Talk).
-Then there is his work for the Mediclinic SA Special Events team: providing medical support to all major sporting calendar events in Cape Town such as the World Rugby Sevens, Cape Epic, Cape Town Cycle Tour, World Triathlon Series, Double Century, and the Two Oceans as well as the Cape Town Marathon.
+Then there is his work for the Mediclinic SA Special Events team: Providing medical support to all major sporting calendar events in Cape Town such as the World Rugby Sevens, Cape Epic, Cape Town Cycle Tour, World Triathlon Series, Double Century, and the Two Oceans as well as the Cape Town Marathon.

 Away from the spotlight, this all-rounder also makes time to hone his clinical skills.
-“I maintain my clinical skills by working in emergency medicine at a leading Level 1 polytrauma unit up to three times a week, interspersed with assisting in orthopaedic surgery.
+“I maintain my clinical skills by working in emergency medicine at a leading level 1 polytrauma unit up to three times a week, interspersed with assisting in orthopaedic surgery.
 I am also accredited by SA Rugby as one of their team doctors for various academies and rugby camps.
 The remainder of my time is spent on speaking engagements, particularly about the applications of neuroscience in business leadership and high-performance sports.”

-Navigating such a hectic schedule in a family-life setting surely takes some effort, so maintaining the work-life balance is important to Green.
+Navigating such a hectic schedule in a family-life setting surely takes some effort, so maintaining the work-life balance is important to Darren.
 “Prioritise things that feed your values and belief systems.
 Learn to set boundaries that preserve your character, and surround yourself with like-minded people.
 Silence the mind for reflection and expanding the capacity for creativity and innovation.”

 Darren’s passions in life include a wide variety.
 “Parenthood is one of the greatest honours I believe life can offer,” he declares, before listing a few more: “performing with a live orchestra (including the Cape Philharmonic Orchestra); facilitating the moment where people learn to tap into their true purpose; graciously remembering people that have helped you grow …” and then, of course, “medicine, media, motivation (neuroscience) and music”.